aminophen/chemobabel/README.md

 chemobabel
 ==========

-LaTeX package for generating chemical structural formula from ChemDraw files or SMILES notations using Open Babel
+LaTeX package for generating chemical structural formula from ChemDraw files or SMILES notations using Open Babel.

-This package offers a new choice for chemists who need chemical structures in their LaTeX documents.
+This package offers a new choice for chemists who need chemical structures in LaTeX documents.
 With this package you can insert chemical structural formulas into your PDF files easily with the help of Open Babel and Inkscape.

-Various chemical formats are allowed for input: for example, .cdx, .mol, .smi
+Various chemical formats are allowed for input, for example, `.cdx`, `.mol` and `.smi`.

 ### Package Contents

  - chemobabel.sty: Package itself
- - chemobabel-extract.tex: Macros for extracting \chemobabel and \smilesobabel commands
  - chemobabel.pdf: Basic usage (source: chemobabel.tex)
  - example-en.pdf: Examples in English (source: example-en.tex)
  - example-ja.pdf: Examples in Japanese (source: example-ja.tex)